malehzja/final-project/README.md

   * The `DescriptiveAnalysis.ipynb` notebook contains the code used to make basic and advanced viusals using Altair
   * The `MachineLearning.ipynb` notebook contains the code used to make the machine learning model
   * The `SentimentAnalysis.ipynb` notebook contains the code used the make the sentiment analysis
   * The `imdb_tvshow.csv` file contains the data used to run the previous notebooks.
-It holds rating and review information on 10 TV Shows.
+It holds rating and review information on 10 TV Shows